 - Close the cover letter with a compelling ending statement.

 Got any questions on how to write a resume for CEOs?
-Need more CEO resume examples?
+Need more CEO CV examples?
 Not sure how to talk about leadership skills, management certifications, or executive achievements?
 Get at us in the comments below, and thanks for reading!